xavierleroy/pringo/README.md

 Splitmix has a 64-bit internal state, which is diversified by a 64-bit value called γ.
 Splitting is achieved by changing both γ and the state, while other operations change only the state.
 For a fixed γ, the period is 2<sup>64</sup>, but it is recommended to reseed after 2<sup>32</sup> numbers were generated.
 From the initial seed, 64 bits worth of entropy are used.
 Splitmix is not cryptographically strong: the internal state can be reconstructed from any two consecutive calls to `bits64`.

-Chacha is the Chacha 20-round stream cipher, reduced to 8 rounds, encrypting a sequence of zeros.
+Chacha is the 8-round Chacha stream cipher encrypting a sequence of zeros.
 The internal state is a 128-bit counter.
 Splitting is achieved by generating a pseudo-random initial value for the counter of the new PRNG.
 The period of the PRNG is unclear.
 It is recommended to generate no more than 2<sup>64</sup> bytes before reseeding.
-Up to 32 bytes (256 bits) of the seed are used as the Chacha-20 key, although 16 bytes (128 bits) are probably enough.
-The PRNG is probably cryptographically strong, even though it uses the 8-round variant of Chacha-20, which has a lower security margin than the 20-round variant widely used as a stream cipher.
+Up to 32 bytes (256 bits) of the seed are used as the Chacha key, although 16 bytes (128 bits) are probably enough.
+The PRNG is probably cryptographically strong, even though it uses the 8-round variant of Chacha, which has a lower security margin than the 20-round variant widely used as a stream cipher.

 ## Installation and usage